 - Chicken: To set off the garlic and parmesan in this recipe, serve something lemony!
 I recommend this easy recipe for Grilled Lemon Chicken.
 It’s healthy, simple, and bright – a surefire win at dinnertime.

 - Pasta: Speaking of lemon, a pile of Creamy Lemon One-Pot Pasta makes a beautiful vegetarian entree, and served with these brussel sprouts, it’s a complete, healthy meal!
-(To keep things vegetarian, omit the pork rind panko.)

 How to Store and Reheat Cooked Brussels Sprouts